Book-reader/c3-docgen/stdlibref.md

 ```c3
 fn HashSet* HashSet.tinit_from_set(&set, HashSet* other_set)
 ```

-Check if the set is empty
 ```c3
 fn bool HashSet.is_empty(&set) @inline
 ```

-Add all elements in the slice to the set.
 ```c3
 fn usz HashSet.add_all(&set, Value[] list)
 ```